bradyjoslin/container-dev-action-sample/README.md

 # devcontainer fun

-An experiment for sharing a single Dockerfile defined in a repository for both local development using VS Code devcontainers and CI/CD with GitHub Actions.
+An example for how to share a single Dockerfile defined in a repository for both local development using VS Code devcontainers and CI/CD with GitHub Actions.

 ## VS Code Devcontainers